MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 the Agent is installed and configured, the HCW will locate a preferred server to connect to and run the standard hybrid configuration steps.
-You do not have to run the HCW from the Exchange server directly, but as stated above, the machine where the HCW is executed from must be able to HTTPS and RPS the selected CAS server.
+You do not have to run the HCW from the Exchange server directly, but as stated above, the machine where the HCW is executed from must be able to Hyper Text Transfer Protocol Secure (HTTPS) and Mailbox Replication Service (MRS) the selected CAS server.

 ### Installation Prerequisites